Programs & Initiatives

 What is a home study?

 A home study is an official document, written by your home-study writer, about you and your family that legally gives approval for adoption.
-To be more precise, it’s a series of group and individual meetings between a home-study writer, prospective adoptive parents, and family members.
+To be more precise, it’s a series of group and individual meetings between a home-study writer, prospective parents, and family members.

 How long will it take?